charliecan2/TheShoppies2021/README.md

 ## Description

 The unofficial site for the annual movie award show, The Shoppies, hosted by Shopify!
-This site uses the OMDB API to search for movies and nominate them for a Shoppie award.
+This React application uses the OMDB API to search for movies and nominate them for a Shoppie award.

 ## Table of Contents